bright-dev/Bright-lite/README.rst

 a target-constraint pairing.
 The two available pairs currently are:

 1) Burnup - Criticality: The blender will create a fuel that meets a target burnup when criticality is equal to the given constraint.
-2) Burnup - Conversaion Ratio: The blender will create a fuel that meets a target burnup when conversion ratio is equal to the given constraint.
+2) Burnup - Conversion Ratio: The blender will create a fuel that meets a target burnup when conversion ratio is equal to the given constraint.

 ^^^^^^^^^^^^
 Forward Mode